 Blooms May to July, Annual, for best results plant in the fall.

-Texas Native Wildflower Lady Bird's Legacy Mix 500 Open Pollinated Seeds
+Flower Native Texas Lady Bird's Legacy Mix 500 Non-GMO, Heirloom Seeds

 Also known as "Horsemint," this native annual grows from Missouri to Kansas to Mexico.

 Aromatic foliage makes it deer resistant.
 Citridora is used as a natural insect repellent, and when it is plentiful you can grab a handful of leaves and rub them on your skin to keep the bugs away.

 Native Americans incorporated the use of Lemon Mint leaves for edible greens, seasoning, and as an aromatic tea.
 Allow it to re-seed itself before mowing.